They teach all day. Between classes, they find vaccine appointments for strangers.

 Mindful of deep racial, socio-economic, and ethnic disparities in the vaccine rollout — and the fact that most of their submissions were from White, more affluent seniors — the Vaccine Hunters reached out to Spanish-language news organizations and Black and Latino churches to advertise their services.

-But word spread on neighborhood listservs, including in Bethesda and other tony parts of the county.
+But word had already spread on neighborhood listservs, including in Bethesda and other tony parts of the county.
 And before the group’s equity efforts could bear fruit, their list grew so large that they decided to stop accepting new vaccine-seekers, at least temporarily.

 “We didn’t want to keep taking people on the form and basically giving people false hope,” Aguilar said.